 Reflection on the artistic work process and development of a repertoire of artistic-therapeutic methods

 Developmental psychology and fundamentals of pedagogy, approaches to prevention and rehabilitation, clinical psychology of children, adolescents and adults, crisis intervention and psychotherapeutic forms of treatment, psychooncology and palliative care

-Theory and methodology of art therapy, diagnostics and recording/analysis of findings, self-awareness and therapeutic relationship formation, specific art therapeutic approaches to various clinical pictures
+Theory and methodology of art therapy, diagnostics and recording/analysis of findings, therapeutic self experience* and therapeutic relationship formation, specific art therapeutic approaches to various clinical pictures

 Specific approaches and forms of work in art therapeutic research, concrete research projects within the framework of the Master's thesis

 - Art Therapy in Practice, 2nd - 4th semester